March 13th, 2019|

 Here are five common spring break injuries that students may experience:

 It’s common knowledge that spring breakers love to drink.
-However, many accidents happen to innocent victims who are completely sober, just trying to make the most of their vacation.
+However, many accidents happen to innocent victims who are sober, just trying to make the most of their vacation.
 Alcohol poisoning, drunk driving accidents, and bar fights could all potentially result in injuries or death.
 Look out for underage drinkers or bartenders who continue to serve clearly intoxicated people.
 Under dram shop laws, an establishment serving alcohol may be held accountable for any death, injury, or other damages caused by an intoxicated patron.

 Violent crimes increase during spring break for several reasons.
 Criminals may see this time as an opportunity, and they prey on unsuspecting tourists or intoxicated bar patrons.
 Vacationers may find themselves the victims of violent crimes such as physical assaults, mugging, theft, drug crimes, sex offenses, or even murder.
 Stay safe during spring break by traveling with a buddy, avoid walking alone at night, and keep your wits about you during nights out on the town.